neophob/wpc-emu/README.md

 ### MEMORY
 - Total 8KB RAM, battery-backed
 - The memory storage format is Big Endian

+### Security PIC (U22)
+FreeWPC documentation about this security feature:

+A security PIC chip is added between the ASIC and the switch matrix inputs.
+The CPU no longer reads the switch data directly; it sends commands to the PIC which then reads the data.
+The PIC requires some special cryptic codes to be sent otherwise it will not return valid switch data, making the game unplayable.

 ## POWER-DRIVER-BOARD
 - Williams part number: A-12697-1